Ceilidh Dances For Children

 At events with a high proportion of very young dancers, it’s a good idea to choose dances with simple and fun figures that don’t require the dancers to move anywhere complicated!
 I like to include plenty of clapping, galloping and sound effects!

-Balance The Star – with do-si-dos and arches in the second half, not gateposts
+Balance The Star – with do-si-dos and arches in the second half, not gateposts – can be a sicilian or a scatter dance

 Borrowdale Exchange – with optional partner swapping